binael/printf/README.md

 ## printf()

-A simple printf function developed by Binael Nchekwube and Triumph Edet which imitates the functions of the "printf" fuction in C Programming.
+A simple printf function developed by Binael Nchekwube and Triumph Edet which imitates the functions of the "printf" function in C Programming.